timotejroiko/astrologico-docs/v1/endpoints_search.md

 ## Search

-This endpoint is used to find information and the correct IDs of supported objects, including planets, asteroids, stars, hypotheticals, arabic parts, and more
+This endpoint is used to find information and the correct IDs of supported objects, including planets, asteroids, stars, hypotheticals, arabic parts, and more.

 <br>